-3. Summary and Conclusions
+3. Discussion

-The final chapter should highlight/summarise the overall findings presented in the body of the dissertation and draw conclusions relating to the general research question and to subsequent research, policy and development and/or professional practice.
+You should highlight/summarise the overall findings presented in the body of the dissertation and draw conclusions relating to the general research question and to subsequent research, policy and development and/or professional practice.
+This discussion will inform your research methodolody or proposal.